awsdocs/aws-client-vpn-administrator-guide/doc_source/monitoring-cloudwatch.md

 # Amazon CloudWatch<a name="monitoring-cloudwatch"></a>

 AWS Client VPN publishes the following metrics to Amazon CloudWatch for your Client VPN endpoints\.
+Metrics are published to Amazon CloudWatch every five minutes\.

 | Metric | Description |